 The following table illustrates the total amount of available cash from operating surplus (after payment of the distribution preference on the Preferred Units) that would be distributed to the unitholders and the general partner, in respect of IDRs, with respect to the quarter after the reset occurs.
-The table reflects that as a result of the reset there would be an additional 44,844,033 common units outstanding, and that the average distribution to each common unit would be \$0.45.
-The number of common units issued as a result of the reset was calculated by dividing (x) \$20,179,815 as the average of the amounts received by the general partner in respect of its IDRs for the two consecutive non-overlapping quarters prior to the reset as shown in the table above by (y) the average of the cash distributions made on each common unit per quarter for the two consecutive non-overlapping quarters prior to the reset as shown in the table above, or \$0.45.
+The table reflects that as a result of the reset there would be an additional 45,913,327 common units outstanding, and that the average distribution to each common unit would be \$0.45.
+The number of common units issued as a result of the reset was calculated by dividing (x) \$20,660,997 as the average of the amounts received by the general partner in respect of its IDRs for the two consecutive non-overlapping quarters prior to the reset as shown in the table above by (y) the average of the cash distributions made on each common unit per quarter for the two consecutive non-overlapping quarters prior to the reset as shown in the table above by (y) the average of the cash distributions made on each common unit per quarter for the two consecutive non-overlapping quarters prior to the reset as shown in the table above by (y) the average of the cash distributions made on each common unit per quarter for the two consecutive non-overlapping quarters prior to the reset as shown in the table above, or \$0.45.

-After Reset Quarterly Distribution per Unit Common Unitholders Cash Distributions(1) General Part Common Units Issued As a Result of the Reset ner Cash IDRs Distributions Total Total Distribution Minimum Quarterly Distribution \$0.4500 \$ 34,871,704 \$ 175,357,558 \$ 175,357,558 \$ 210,229,262 First Target Distribution up to \$0.5175 Second Target Distribution above \$0.5175 up to \$0.5625 Third Target Distribution above \$0.5625 up to \$0.6750 Thereafter above \$0.6750 \$ 34,871,704 \$ 175,357,558 \$ 175,357,558 \$ 210,229,262
+After Reset General Partner Cash Distributions Quarterly Distribution per Unit Common Unitholders Cash Distributions(1) Common Units Issued As a Result of the Reset IDRs Total Total Distribution Minimum Quarterly Distribution \$0.4500 \$ 39,403,371 \$ 175,838,740 \$ - \$ 175,838,740 \$ 215,242,111 First Target Distribution up to \$0.5175 - Second Target Distribution above \$0.5175 up to \$0.5625 Third Target Distribution above \$0.5625 up to \$0.6750 Thereafter above \$0.6750 \$ 39,403,371 \$ 175,838,740 \$ - \$ 175,838,740 \$ 215,242,111

-(1) Includes 964,946 common units and restricted units issued to certain directors, officers and employees pursuant to their compensation arrangements and our long term incentive plan.
+(1) Includes 959,598 common units and restricted units issued to certain directors, officers and employees pursuant to their compensation arrangements and our long term incentive plan.